connectedbydata/data-and-ai-cso-network.org/_groups/welfare.md

 ---
 The Welfare and Tech working group is a community of researchers, campaigners and policy specialists collaborating for equitable use of technologies in welfare benefits.
 No specific technology knowledge is necessary, with a wide range of organisations and individuals welcome to participate.

-Public Law Project and Big Brother Watch will be co-hosting the meetings.
+Public Law Project and Big Brother Watch co-host the meetings.

 The working group meets online every 6 weeks for 30-60 mins.